ilvieira/deep-q-networks/README.md

  - 0.4.7 - Bugfix: in the previous version there was a mistake that made it so that the plots stored for the loss were wrong.

  - 1.0.0 - Multitask distillation added to the library.
+ - 1.0.1 - A MultiDistilledAgent can be loaded without the teachers, by initializing that parameter with a list containing only instances of None.